-Our lab's research explores how linguistic, cognitive, and social abilities arise during human development.
+Our lab explores how linguistic, cognitive, and social abilities arise during human development.
 A central goal of our research is exploring how these different aspects of development interact with one another.

-Interns will work closely with the lab manager, graduate students, postdoctoral fellows, and each other, and will meet with professor Srinivasan on a regular basis.
+Interns will work closely with the lab manager, graduate students, postdoctoral fellows, and each other, and will meet with Professor Srinivasan to discuss their research.
 Interns will be involved in many facets of the research process, such as: assisting with data collection, working on stimuli creation and preparation of study materials, reading relevant theoretical and empirical papers, recruiting participants, and processing or analyzing data.
-Students will also have the opportunity to test participants at preschools and/or children's museums in the Bay Area.
-Lastly, interns will attend weekly lab meetings and reading groups to discuss the theory behind our studies, and will have the opportunity to present on the projects they are assigned at during the internship.
+Interns will also have the opportunity to test participants at preschools or children’s museums in the Bay Area.
+Lastly, interns will attend weekly lab meetings and reading groups to discuss the theory behind research projects, and will have the opportunity to present on the projects they are assigned during the internship.
 We hope that interns will come away from these activities with an enriched understanding of language and cognitive development.